 “No, you’re not.
 That’s exactly my point.”

 With a growl, Olivia secured the blanket around her body and tried to find her clothes.
 When the only thing she could find was part of a sleeve from her blouse, she gave up on her suit and looked for the annax clothes.
-Victims of their physical tussles, they were scattered on the floor and she grabbed them as best she could with one arm while the other held the blanket tightly to her.
+Victims of their physical tussles, they were scattered on the floor.
+She grabbed them as best she could with one arm while the other held the blanket in place.

-“This was a mistake,” she said to Baphrem as she walked out of the room.
-“Clearly it got to your ego—which didn’t need much inflating to begin with—and now you think you have some sort of insight into my life.
+“This was a mistake,” she said as she walked out of the room.
+“Clearly it got to your ego, which didn’t need much inflating to begin with, and now you think you have some sort of insight into my life.
 You don’t.”

 She was close to another door now.
 Bathroom or kitchen, she didn’t care.
-It closed and would give her privacy to get dressed, find what was left of her dignity.
+It closed and would give her privacy to get dressed, and find what was left of her dignity.
 “And one more thing, you are not Freud.
-So, I suggest you stop trying to psychoanalyze me.
+So I suggest you stop trying to psychoanalyze me.
 You do a terrible job.”
 With that she closed the door on his face.
-She had to shut it with her hips so she couldn’t slam it but it was something.
+She had to shut it with her hips, lessening the volume of the slam.

 The annax clothes were a new set of triggers for her.
-The drawstring pants, blue sash and soft tan shirt brought back memories that she could have done without.
+The drawstring pants, blue sash, and soft tan shirt brought back memories that she could have done without.
 Still, they were clothes.
-With boots and shirt and sweater she felt warm, comfortable and able to handle him.
+With boots, shirt, and sweater she felt warm, comfortable, and able to handle him.
 Armed with that boost of confidence, she ran a hand through the bird’s nest that was her hair, realized that part of her was completely hopeless, and opened the door again.

 Outside, Baphrem was waiting for her like a tiger prowling inside a cage.
 He too had dressed.
-When he saw her in the annax clothes, his eyes lit up with fire and Olivia felt her jaw tighten in response.
+When he saw her in the annax clothes, his eyes lit up with fire, and Olivia felt her jaw tighten in response.
 How she could have let him kiss her, let alone had sex with him was a mystery.
 She was obviously not well.

 “You shouldn’t read something into this that isn’t there,” she started.
 Strangely, the annax clothes gave her extra confidence.
-She knew that the boots would grip the wooden floor, the pants would move with her and, though she would never admit it, she liked how she looked in them.
+She knew that the boots would grip the wooden floor, the pants would move with her, and though she would never admit it, she liked how she looked in them.

 He walked up to her, crowding her against the wall.
 “Just what do you think happened?”